MarkEWaite/gke-experiment/tutorial.md

 echo "Hello Cloud Shell"
 ```
 **Tip:** You can click the copy button on the side of the code box;
-it will past the code into the Cloud Shell.
+it will paste the code into the Cloud Shell.
 Go to your Cloud Shell frame and press the "Enter" key
 to execute the command.